UthejKumar/PythonExamples/Bank Application/README.md

-*   To get started, the user must create a bank account everytime they run the program.
+*   To get started, the user must create a bank account every time they run the program.

 *   Once the user is finished creating a bank account, the user will get prompted to choose an operation